 - Your right to a fast appeal and information on how to contact the QIO in your state to request a fast appeal

-How do you ask for a fast appeal?
+How do I ask for a fast appeal?

 Ask the QIO for a fast appeal no later than noon of the day before your Medicare-covered services end.
 Follow the instructions on the "Notice of Medicare Provider Non-Coverage."